How does a virtual credit card work?

 Virtual credit cards are also designed specifically for online and card-not-present transactions.
 These are transactions where the merchant does not see the physical credit card used for the purchase.
 Examples include electronic, mobile, telephone, and mail order transactions.

 The process of returning items could also be more difficult.
 Many merchants require the same card number to process refunds.
 If you used virtual credit card details for the purchase, and these have since expired, then you may not be able to receive a monetary reimbursement and will have to accept store credit instead.

 There could also be complications when using virtual credit cards for transactions that require verification at a later stage, such as car rentals or hotel bookings.
 As the virtual and physical credit card numbers would not match, this could cause issues for the merchant when verifying that the transaction came from the same credit account.

 Brex gives you instant access to your virtual corporate credit card upon approval.
 This allows you to issue virtual cards to each member of your team, with the ability to control spend by setting specific limits.

-Alongside the additional protection offered by a virtual credit card, the Brex corporate credit card also comes with advanced fraud protection, including 24/7 fraud monitoring, ID Theft and Purchase Protection.
-Plus, with our zero liability policy, you are never liable for any unauthorized transactions.
+Alongside the additional protection offered by a virtual credit card, the Brex corporate credit card offers 24/7 fraud monitoring and protection.